 When his father, Edmund II, was murdered in 1016, Edward and his younger brother Edmund were sent into exile on the Continent by England’s new king, Cnut.
 It is thought that Cnut intended that they would be killed once they had left English soil, but the boys were protected by Olof, King of Sweden, and sent on to safety in Kiev, where his daughter Ingegerd was wife of the ruling prince, Jaroslav the Wise.
 Edmund died sometime between 1046 and 1054, having married the unnamed daughter of a Hungarian king.
 Edward was also married, in c.1043, to Agatha, whose origins are uncertain: she may have been a daughter of Jaroslav; however, it is possible she was the daughter of Luidolf, Margrave of West Friesland and therefore a relative of Emperor Heinrich III.

-Just days after their return, Edward the Exile was dead, whether by nefarious means or a simple twist of fate is uncertain.
+On 19 April, just days after their return, Edward the Exile died, whether by nefarious means or a simple twist of fate is uncertain.
 The suspicion has been raised that Edward’s rival for the throne, Harold Godwinson – the future King Harold II – may have taken the opportunity to remove his rival; although it was Harold who accompanied Edward back to England, so surely, had he intended murder, he would have done it sooner?
 Whatever the circumstances, the death of Edward the Exile was a blow for Edward the Confessor’s dynastic hopes.
 Edward’s little son Edgar, now the ætheling, was much too young to assume a political role.
 He and his sisters, with their mother, were now under the protection of King Edward.
 Edgar was given into the custody of Edward’s queen, Edith of Wessex, while the girls were sent to the royal convent at Wilton, to continue their education.

 The family continued to live at court and by 5 January 1066, when Edward the Confessor died, Margaret was approaching her twentieth birthday.
 However, Edgar could have been as young as ten and was probably no older than fourteen; and due to his tender years, the young ætheling was passed over as candidate for the throne in preference for the older and more experienced (both politically and militarily) Harold Godwinson, who was crowned as King Harold II.